Why Outsource In The First Place?

 All of the above doesn’t really apply to outsourcing.
 You don’t have to care about salaries, benefits, workspace culture, or office maintenance.
 What are you paying for then, exactly?

 The only thing you’ll be invoiced for is the work itself, without having to stress over the little things.
-Most of the time, outsourcing companies offer two varied ways of payment for their software development services: Fixed Price Model and Time and Material Model.
+Most of the time, outsourcing companies offer two varied ways of payment for their software development services: The Fixed Price Model and the Time and Material Model.

-The first one, the Fixed Price Model, assumes that payment will be either invoiced in pre–defined milestones or before and after the project, with the payment split into two parts in different percentages.
-This model is well–suited for software development services with straightforward and easy to predict processes, as well as for those whose goals and requirements are clearly stated and not up to change.
+The first one, the Fixed Price Model, assumes that payment will be either invoiced in pre-defined milestones or before and after the project, with the payment split into two parts in different percentages.
+This model is well–suited for software development services with straightforward and easy-to-predict processes, as well as for those whose goals and requirements are clearly stated and not up to change.

 Business owners choose the Time and Material Model when they want their project to be scalable and flexible enough to employ changes throughout the development process or when it’s hard to measure the scope.
 In this scenario, the only thing you pay for is the time of the development team, as well as for any additional resources required.